 - Watson Parkway North

-The City has hired Parsons Inc. to begin a study of all travelers crossing the Metrolinx rail corridor from Alma Street to Norfolk Street in 2021.
+The City is working with Parsons Inc. on a feasibility study of all travelers crossing the Metrolinx rail corridor.
 This study will include extensive community engagement and travel pattern studies.
 The study will examine the need for grade separation at the Edinburgh Road rail crossing and requirements for vehicle, pedestrian and cyclist crossings of Metrolinx tracks within the study area.

 Speed River Bridge upgrades